About the project

 -

-: A question to ask the user for details regarding the missing information -
+question: A question to ask the user for details regarding the missing information -

-: The response from the user
+response: The response from the user

 Passing the prompts